-Weight lifting is great for burning fat, increasing your metabolism as well as building muscle.
-In addition, weight lifting builds bone density, which is great for your future health.
+Weightlifting is great for burning fat and increasing your metabolism as well as building muscle.
+In addition, weightlifting builds bone density, which is great for your future health.

-Cardio also helps to burn fat, but it doesn’t help to build muscle.
+Cardio also helps to burn fat, but it doesn’t help to build much muscle.
 However, cardiovascular exercise is good for the heart.
-What’s more, cardio helps you develop endurance, maintaining your energy levels longer.
+What’s more, cardio helps you develop endurance, which translates to being able to maintain your energy levels longer.

 Typically, cardio provides more variety in terms of the types of exercises available.
 This doesn’t make it any more important than weight training; it just helps you stay on a program longer if you aren’t doing the same things day in and day out.

-Many women will avoid weight training at all cost or will limit themselves to weights of no more than 2 to 5 pounds.
+Many women will avoid weight training at all costs or will limit themselves to weights of no more than 2 to 5 pounds.
 They want to avoid bulking up from weight training.

 The problem is, this is a complete myth.
 Women just don’t bulk up the way that men do, and women will benefit from a much more intense weight lifting program than they imagine.